nkdAgility/azure-devops-migration-tools/docs/Reference/v2/ProcessorEnrichers/TfsNodeStructure-notes.md

 You have two options to solve this problem:

-1. You can manualy create the mentioned work items.
+1. You can manually create the mentioned work items.
 This is a good option if you have a small number of work items or a small number of missing nodes.
 This will not work if you have work items that were moved from one project to another.
-Those Nodes are imposible to create in the target project.
+Those Nodes are impossible to create in the target project.
 1. You can use the `AreaMaps` and `IterationMaps` to remap the nodes to existing nodes in the target project.
 This is a good option if you have a large number of work items or a large number of missing nodes.

 ### Overview